morrisonak/Remix-Shadcn-Portfolio/README.md

-# Remix-Shadcn-Template
+# Remix Shadcn Template

-Welcome to the **Remix shadcn engineer portfolio**!
-This project serves as a template for building profesional portfolio using Remix, shadcn, and other popular technologies.
+Welcome to the **Remix shadcn portfolio**!
+This project serves as a template for building a profesional portfolio using Remix, shadcn, and other popular technologies.

 ## Table of Contents